A message from the program coordinators…

 For reference to the full policy: Policy AD42: Statement on Nondiscrimination and Harassment

-A note about the Office of Graduate and Undergraduate Academic Affairs…
+A note about the Office of Teaching, Learning, and Assessment…

-The mission of IST’s Office of Graduate and Undergraduate Academic Affairs (which oversees the Tutoring Program) is to enrich environments for learning in the graduate and undergraduate programs.
+The mission of IST’s Office of Teaching, Learning, and Assessment (which oversees the Tutoring Program) is to enrich environments for learning in the graduate and undergraduate programs.
 We do this by 1) assisting instructors in their efforts to design courses and curricula that encourage meaningful, long-term learning and 2) creating opportunities to support learning in College of IST courses and in engaged scholarship outside of classes.

 Services of this office include: